phamdongthai/shopee/README.md

-# This repository for my shopee store.
+# This repository for my shopee stores.
 1. Tinh dau